 If there are more than two devices in the network that share the same ip, this redundancy intelligence can backfire.
 For example, device A and device B share a common ip address of 192.168.2.150.
 They both have other ip addresses configured and are modeled in the database initially with one of these other ip addresses.

 Let's say device A goes down hard.
 It is off the network completely.
 SPECTRUM can no longer communicate with the primary address when it was first modeled so it tries to regain communication using a different ip address configured on the device.
 So it will try 192.168.2.150.
 SPECTRUM works at the application layer so it just send the snmp request down the wire.
 Since that ip address is configured on device B, device B will respond.
 SPECTRUM does not know it was device B that responded.
 All that SPECTRUM knows is it received a response from an snmp request.
 SPECTRUM asserts an alarm stating it changed the ip address for device A when in reality device A is off the network and it was device B that responded.

 1. You can updated the Preferred Address table on a model and tell it which ip addresses to use for redundancy and which one not to use.
 This is a good solution but requires manual administration.
-Please refer to the SPECTRUM 9.0 Modeling Your IT Infrastructure Administrator Guide section titled "Redundant Connections between SPECTRUM and Modeled Devices" starting on page 100 for more information on how to modify the Preferred Address table.
+Please refer to the SPECTRUM Modeling Your IT Infrastructure Administrator Guide section titled "Redundant Connections between SPECTRUM and Modeled Devices" for more information on disabling the redundancy intelligence.

 2. You can disable the redundancy intelligence outright.
 The only drawback is if you lose connection with the primary, we might assert a lost contact when in reality, you just lost that ip.
 If redundancy were enabled, we might still be able to communicate using a different ip.